- Well known brand - reliable

 Introducing Coles – 60 second summary

-We recommend Coles for $20 monthly spend levels and $10, 10 day recharges, especially if you are a Coles shopper who visits the store regularly.
+- We recommend Coles for $20 monthly spend levels, 30 day recharges, especially if you are a Coles shopper who visits the store regularly.
 Additionally, Coles will fit for students, females aged 30-59, Tourists and mums / kids.

 Getting the basics right about Coles’ Mobile offer

 Coles Prepaid has actually been around for a while now.
 The plans they have in market are their second iteration.
-As a phone company, Coles don’t own the network, they resell the Optus 3G and 4G network and their intention is quite clear.
+As a phone company, Coles don’t own the network; they are an MVNO (Mobile Virtual Network Operator) that resells the Optus 3G and 4G network and their intention is quite clear.
 Coles have a huge number of value conscious shoppers come through their doors each week.
 Understandably, they want to use those visitors and their loyalty to secure more of what’s in their wallet.
-As a result and following a president set by some supermarkets in the UK, notably, Tesco, Coles have joined Australia’s two other major grocers in selling prepaid phone plans.
+As a result (and following a precedent set by some supermarkets in the UK – notably, Tesco), Coles have joined Australia’s two other major grocers in selling prepaid phone plans.

 There are a number of ways you can go about being a phone company.
 Coles have chosen the easiest.
-Coles prepaid is essentially just Optus painted a different colour.
-Everything from the packaging on the SIM, to the customer support you’ll get it exactly the same as Optus.
+Coles service is essentially just Optus painted a different colour – except their plan lineup.
+Everything else from the packaging on the SIM, to the customer support you’ll get it exactly the same as Optus.
 To be clear on what this means – we bought and tested a service when reviewing Coles as we do for all of our plans and partners.
 Coles support is based in the Philippines.
 When you call Coles’ Customer Service, you are put through to an Optus customer service representative !